 4. An organised invoicing system

-Instead, freelancers need to invoice their client, indicating all the expenses such as value-added tax (VAT, or BTW in Dutch), and other potential expenses like travelling costs.
+Instead, freelancers need to invoice their clients, indicating all the expenses such as value-added tax (VAT, or BTW in Dutch), and other potential expenses like travelling costs.

-Invoicing clients can be chaotic, especially if you have a lot of finances to handle, so it’s useful to find an easy-use invoicing system.
+Invoicing clients can be chaotic, especially if you have a lot of finances to handle, so itโs useful to find an easy-to-use invoicing system.

-Finom offers a handy foolproof invoicing system for freelancers in the Netherlands.
-Check out a variety of their subscription tiers for access to essential finances as a freelancer!
+Tip!
+Services such as Finom offer a handy, foolproof invoicing system for freelancers in the Netherlands.
+You can check out a variety of their subscription tiers for access to essential financial tools as a freelancer.

 5. Great accounting skills